Garner, North Carolina: Public transportation

 Garner is served by the GoRaleigh bus routes 7 and 40x, both serving the shopping centers around Garner Station.
 In October 2019, GoRaleigh bus route 20 replaced the rush-hour-only service of GoTriangle bus route 102 with all-day service.
 Route 20 connects Downtown Garner with Downtown Raleigh as well as the shopping centers at White Oak, Timber Crossing, and Forest Hills, the Garner Town Hall, the Southeast Regional Library, and the Garner Police Station.
+GoRaleigh maintains medium-range plans to develop a Bus Rapid Transit line connecting Garner to Raleigh and surrounding areas.

 Addition service is provided to seniors and those with disabilities through GoWake Access.
 This service provides door-to-door service to eligible residents that may have difficulties using traditional public transportation.

 Rail

 Amtrak passes through Garner but does not have a scheduled stop; the nearest station is Raleigh Union Station.

 Air

 The nearest commercial airport with regular passenger service is Raleigh-Durham International Airport.
 General aviation services can also be found at the Triple W Airport in Fuquay-Varina or the Raleigh East Airport in Knightdale.